 After Princeton, I decided that in order to obtain different experiences and move steadily up in salary, I would need to move around a bit.
 And so I did — Bryn Mawr College, Pennsbury Manor, University of Delaware, Philadelphia Museum of Art, Robert Wood Johnson University Hospital Foundation, and more.
 I went from learning fundraising from the wonderful ground floor of Princeton, to managing a department or two, and also becoming a front-line fundraiser, manager, grant writer, etc. I attended many, many Prospect Research conferences, became a Presenter at a few, became the Vice President of a local Research Chapter, and more.
 It was, and is, a wonderful career path, and I loved every minute of it.
 I feel fortunate to have worked for some of the best organizations in the country.
 But there came a time….when I needed a change.

 And so I did — after a divorce, I struck out to learn real estate, bartending, massage therapy, copywriting, and truck driving — yes truck driving.
 And strangely enough, I was successful in obtaining all the licensures and certifications that go along with those professions.
 I surprised myself by my ability to achieve each new thing.
 And so, here I am today.
+An aspiring copywriter (email in the nonprofit world is my niche, although I can do email series for any business).
 The things I want most, however, are to connect with people through the written word.
 And to share.
 So thank you for reading this, if you still are, and stay tuned….Be safe, Be well, Be Loved.